Anzac Day: Commemoration at Gallipoli

-In Turkey the name "ANZAC Cove" was officially recognised by the Turkish government on Anzac Day in 1985.
-In 1934, Kemal Atatürk delivered the following words to the first Australians, New Zealanders and British to visit the Gallipoli battlefields.
-This was later inscribed on a monolith at Ari Burnu Cemetery (ANZAC Beach) which was unveiled in 1985.
-The words also appear on the Kemal Atatürk Memorial, Canberra, and the Atatürk Memorial in Wellington:
+In Turkey the name ANZAC Cove was officially recognised by the Turkish government on Anzac Day in 1985.
+That year, a monolith installed at Ari Burnu Cemetery (ANZAC Beach) was inscribed with a quotation attributed to Kemal Atatürk in 1934:

-Those heroes that shed their bloodAnd lost their lives.You are now lying in the soil of a friendly country.Therefore rest in peace.There is no difference between the JohnniesAnd the Mehmets to us where they lie side by sideHere in this country of ours.You, the mothers,Who sent their sons from far away countriesWipe away your tears,Your sons are now lying in our bosomAnd are in peaceAfter having lost their lives on this land they haveBecome our sons as well.
+The words also appear on the Kemal Atatürk Memorial, Canberra, and the Atatürk Memorial in Wellington.
+However, despite the common attribution to Atatürk by governments and politicians from Australia and Turkey, historians have found no direct evidence that Atatürk ever spoke these words.
+A version of the quote first appeared in 1953 from a Turkish journalist with the later inclusion of the phrase "There is no difference between the Johnnies and the Mehmets" emerging in 1978.

-In 1990, to mark the 75th anniversary of the Gallipoli landing, Government officials from Australia and New Zealand (including Australian Prime Minister Bob Hawke and New Zealand Governor-General Paul Reeves) as well as most of the last surviving Gallipoli veterans, and many Australian and New Zealand tourists travelled to Turkey for a special Dawn Service at Gallipoli.
-The Gallipoli Dawn Service was held at the Ari Burnu War Cemetery at Anzac Cove, but the growing numbers of people attending resulted in the construction of a more spacious site on North Beach, known as the "Anzac Commemorative Site" in time for the year 2000 service.
+In 1990, to mark the 75th anniversary of the Gallipoli landing, government officials from Australia and New Zealand, including Australian Prime Minister Bob Hawke and New Zealand governor-general Paul Reeves, as well as most of the last surviving Gallipoli veterans, travelled to Turkey for a special Dawn Service at Gallipoli.
+The Gallipoli Dawn Service was held at the Ari Burnu War Cemetery at Anzac Cove, but the growing numbers of people attending resulted in the construction of a more spacious site on North Beach, known as the Anzac Commemorative Site in time for the year 2000 service.

 A ballot was held to allocate passes for Australians and New Zealanders wishing to attend Anzac Day commemorations at Gallipoli in 2015.
 Of the 10,500 people who could be safely, securely and comfortably accommodated at the Anzac Commemorative Site, in 2015 this comprised places for 8,000 Australians, 2,000 New Zealanders and 500 official representatives of all nations involved in the Gallipoli campaign.
 Only those who received an offer of attendance passes attended the commemorations in 2015.